 Assurance report of the independent auditor

-To: the general meeting of shareholders and the Supervisory Board of TenneT Holding B.V.
+To: the Shareholder and the Supervisory Board of TenneT Holding B.V.

-We have reviewed the sustainability information in the Integrated Annual Report (hereafter the Report) for the year 2016 of TenneT Holding B.V. at Arnhem (hereafter: TenneT).
-The scope of our review engagement is described in section ‘Our Scope’.
+We have reviewed the sustainability information in the Integrated Annual Report for the year 2018 of TenneT Holding B.V. at Arnhem (hereinafter: TenneT).
+A review is aimed at obtaining a limited level of assurance.

-- the policy and business operations with regard to corporate sustainability; and
+- The policy and business operations with regard to corporate social responsibility

-- the thereto related events and achievements for the year ended 31 December 2016
+- The thereto related events and achievements for the year 2018

 Basis for our conclusion